Program Curriculum

 Yes.
 As part of university admission requirements, you must take the Graduate Record Examination (GRE) as well as GRE Analytical Writing Subtest as a requirement of admission.
 The minimal acceptable score is a 4.0.
 Students failing to meet the respective criterion score may be admitted conditionally.
 If admitted conditionally, a student must enroll in and pass (with a grade of B or better) the University's graduate writing proficiency course during their first semester of enrollment.

-Can I apply before taking TOFEL and/or GRE?
+Can I apply before taking TOEFL and/or GRE?

 Yes, you can submit your application without official score.
 However, your application will not be approved before your application package is completed.